interactive-sonification/sc3nb/README.md

     %sc s.freeAll

-The %scv magic is a verbose version which inlines the sc3 output in the jupyter output cell.
+The %sc shortcut is now the same as the %scv magic, a verbose version which inlines the sc3 output in the jupyter output cell.
+Suppress the output by using the %scs magic.

 Cell magic work in between python code, e.g.

     %sc x = Synth.new(\default, [\freq, 100])
     for p in range(1, 10):  # a bouncing ball
         time.sleep(1/p)
-        %sc Synth.new(\s1, [\freq, 200])  // this is sc cell so use sc3 comments instead of #
+        %scs Synth.new(\s1, [\freq, 200]) // %sc line so sc3 comments instead of #
     %sc x.free

-Create a sc3 cell with the cell magic %%sc resp. %%scv For example, to create an osc responder
+Create an sc3 cell with the cell magic %%sc resp. %%scv or %%scs.
+For example, to create an osc responder

     %%scv